KNowledgeOnWebScale/solid-cockpit/TRIPLE-guide.md

 ## 🔑 Logging into your Solid Pod (after creation)
 1. **Navigate to our Solid Pod Hosting website**
    - Go to [https://triple.ilabt.imec.be/](https://triple.ilabt.imec.be/)
    - Use the following credentials to enter the site:
      - **Password**: `triple`

 2. **Login using your credentials**
    - Click **Login** (assuming you have already made an account)

+3. **Register your Pod on your new WebID card**
+   - Navigate to the "Home" page of the [Solid-Cockpit Webpage](https://knowledgeonwebscale.github.io/solid-cockpit/home)
+   - Login to your Solid Pod using the "https://triple.ilabt.imec.be/" provider
+   - CLICK the "REGISTER POD" button (not necessary to enter any PodURL)
+   - Thats it.
+Now you are connected to your new Pod!!

 ## 🛫 Using the Solid Cockpit App